 Contact

-The Tile Repair Authority contact page covers how to reach the directory's administrative team regarding listing inquiries, data corrections, regional service gaps, and professional verification requests.
-This page applies to contractors, facility managers, researchers, and other professionals who interact with the Tile Repair Listings database or who need clarification on how this directory is structured and maintained.
-Accurate, complete submissions reduce processing time and improve the quality of directory records across all US regions.
+The Tile Repair Authority contact page covers how to reach the provider network's administrative team regarding provider inquiries, data corrections, regional service gaps, and professional verification requests.
+This page applies to contractors, facility managers, researchers, and other professionals who interact with the Tile Repair Providers database or who need clarification on how this provider network is structured and maintained.
+Accurate, complete submissions reduce processing time and improve the quality of provider network records across all US regions.

 Service area covered

-The Tile Repair Authority operates as a national-scope directory covering tile repair and restoration services across all 50 US states.
-The directory organizes listings by service type, regional market, and professional classification, drawing on publicly available licensing data and contractor self-submissions to maintain record accuracy.
+The Tile Repair Authority operates as a national-scope provider network covering tile repair and restoration services across all 50 US states.
+The provider network organizes providers by service type, regional market, and professional classification, drawing on publicly available licensing data and contractor self-submissions to maintain record accuracy.

 Inquiries accepted through this contact channel fall into 4 primary categories:

-- Listing submissions — New contractors or firms seeking inclusion in the Tile Repair Listings database, including commercial tile repair specialists, residential grout restoration contractors, historic tile conservators, and industrial ceramic maintenance providers.
+- Provider submissions — New contractors or firms seeking inclusion in the Tile Repair Providers database, including commercial tile repair specialists, residential grout restoration contractors, historic tile conservators, and industrial ceramic maintenance providers.

-- Listing corrections — Requests to update existing records where contact information, service area, licensing status, or specialty classification has changed.
+- Provider corrections — Requests to update existing records where contact information, service area, licensing status, or specialty classification has changed.

-- Regulatory and standards references — Questions about how listings are classified relative to standards published by the Tile Council of North America (TCNA) or the National Tile Contractors Association (NTCA), both of which publish qualification frameworks referenced in directory credentialing.
+- Regulatory and standards references — Questions about how providers are classified relative to standards published by the Tile Council of North America (TCNA) or the National Tile Contractors Association (NTCA), both of which publish qualification frameworks referenced in provider network credentialing.

-- Research and data inquiries — Academic, journalistic, or industry research requests related to the structure and scope of the tile repair sector as represented in this directory.
+- Research and data inquiries — Academic, journalistic, or industry research requests related to the structure and scope of the tile repair sector as represented in this network.

 Inquiries outside these categories — including requests for contractor recommendations, project cost estimates, or legal or code compliance advice — fall outside the scope of this administrative channel.
-The directory's purpose and scope page outlines what the directory does and does not provide.
+The provider network's purpose and scope page outlines what the provider network does and does not provide.

 What to include in your message